nirdong/MachineLearning/EnglishNote/note.md

 Unlike aerobics, walking entails no expensive fees for classes or clubs.

-The job entails a lot of hard work
+The job entails a lot of hard work.

+The method, called Complexity Analysis, entails reading the algorithm and using pencil and paper to work out some simple algebra.